stolostron/rhacm-docs/_pages/getting_started_github.md

 For example, if I want to work on 1.2, I need to check out `1.2_prod`, run `git pull` to get the latest changes that were committed by the team, then checkout my own branch from prod.
 If you do not run `git pull` before you check out your branch, you don't have the most recent copy of the branch.

 **Pull request:** Since you opened your own branch, `<my-branch>`, against the production branch, you must create a pull request to get your changes into the main branch `<_stage>`.
 (Really, think of it as a PUSH request.)

+New users must first receive permission to write from an admin in order to use pull requests.

 **Commit:** Used as a verb, or noun.
 When you check in your changes, you are "committing" to your branch.
 A "commit" is your change.
 Think: Checking in code.